Above: DiaoYuTai State Guesthouse, Beijing. Since Kissinger and Nixon 100s of presidents and prime ministers have met Chinese leaders here.

-Chinese way and business culture are difficult for SMEs with limited preparation and resources, no local industry knowledge, and without image buildup.
+Chinese way and business culture are difficult for Startups and SMEs with limited preparation and resources, no local industry knowledge, and without image buildup.
 SMEs often trust their IPR protection and are unaware about local tricks and capabilities.
-Locals seldom are willing to share the revenues, if it is possible to have 100%.
-Chinese work group recruited by a foreigner often fails.
-Chinese don't easily accept each other but consider each other as a competitor.
+Locals seldom are willing to share the revenues, if it is possible to take all 100%.
+Chinese working group recruited by a foreigner often fails because Chinese don't easily accept each other but consider as a competitor.
 This is very sensitive issue.
 Successful market entry to China can be simple only in your dreams.

 Above-30: Foreigners, meetings, dinner.
-I took this in front of Golden Tripot restaurant (JinDingXuan) which is famous for small Sichuan waitresses.
+I took this in front of Beijing Golden Tripot restaurant (JinDingXuan) which is famous for small Sichuan waitresses.
+See the happy faces!

-Above-31: Pieceful street meeting in Kunming, Yunnan province.
+Above-31: Sofar peaceful street meeting, Kunming, Yunnan province.